yangjici/joke_recommender/readme.md

 ratings of over 100 jokes.

 The joke texts are in `data/jokes.dat`.
 Please forgive how awful they all are.
-We did not write them.
+We did not write them, and they do not represent the views of the Galvanize staff.
 The users' ratings have been broken into a training and test set for you, with the training data in `data/ratings.dat`.
 Your goal is to build a recommendation system and to suggest jokes to users!
 Your score will be measured based off of how well